bird-house/birdhouse-docs/docs/source/dev_guide.rst

 .. code-block:: sh

-    $ binstar package --create birdhouse/geolinks
+    $ binstar package --create birdhouse/pygbif
     $ anaconda-build submit .
-    $ anaconda-build tail -f birdhouse/geolinks 1    # checks logs
+    $ anaconda-build tail -f birdhouse/pygbif 1    # checks logs

-On successful build go to the birdhouse channel on binstar and search for the `geolinks package` (``http://anaconda.org/birdhouse/geolinks/files``).
+On successful build go to the birdhouse channel on binstar and search for the `pygbif package` (``http://anaconda.org/birdhouse/pygbif/files``).
 Go to the ``files`` tab and add the channel `main` for the successfully builded package.
 All packages on the `main` channel are available for public usage.